accert-dev/ACCERT/docs/source/user/crf.rst

-For downstream analysis, ``results_to_dataframe`` converts the scenario result to a chart-ready ``pandas.DataFrame`` with one row per plant, while ``levers_to_dataframe`` returns the lever table and ``waterfall_to_dataframe`` returns the FOAK-to-NOAK waterfall values using the lever labels from the Excel dashboard.
+For downstream analysis, ``results_to_dataframe`` converts the scenario result to a chart-ready ``pandas.DataFrame`` with one row per plant, while ``levers_to_dataframe`` returns the lever table and ``waterfall_to_dataframe`` returns the FOAK-to-NOAK TCI waterfall values using the lever labels from the Excel dashboard.

 Configuration
 -------------